MMehdiMousavi/SuperCaustics/README.md

 How to use Probe:

 **Set arguments:**

--`setsize`: `int` determines how many scenarios would you like collected.
+ - `setsize`: `int` determines how many scenarios would you like collected.
--`moves_file`: `address` save your moves/scenarios, for later recreation if needed.
+ - `moves_file`: `address` save your moves/scenarios, for later recreation if needed.

- Run [Probe.py](https://github.com/MMehdiMousavi/SuperCaustics/blob/main/Probe/Probe.py) , Wait until data is fully collected.
+ Run [Probe.py](https://github.com/MMehdiMousavi/SuperCaustics/blob/main/Probe/Probe.py) & Wait until data is fully collected.

 <p align="center">